starting at 1 p.m.

 If you want to contract with a professional to treat your hemlocks, here are the qualifications that we recommend you should look for:

-n License -- has a current contractor's pesticide applicator license issued by the State of Georgia in the appropriate categories (Forest Pest Control and/or Ornamental and Turf Pest Control);
+■ License -- has a current contractor's pesticide applicator license listed on the Georgia Department of Agriculture's web site in the appropriate categories (23 Forest Pest Control and/or 24 Ornamental and Turf Pest Control);

-n Insurance -- has at least the minimum liability insurance required by the State of Georgia;
+n Insurance -- has the liability insurance required by the State of Georgia;

-n Expertise -- specializes in treating hemlocks and offers application methods other than trunk injection;
+n Expertise -- is experienced in treating hemlocks using best practices and offers application methods other than trunk injection;

-n Availability -- covers the part of north Georgia where your property is located; and
+n Availability -- covers all or part of north Georgia; and

 Here are some local companies that we know meet the above qualifications.
 These and other licensed HWA Pesticide Applicators are also listed on the Georgia Forestry Commission's web site.
 We suggest that you call more than one company to compare services and prices before making your choice.